-8.1 Scope of Limited Warranty for Attached Homes
+8.1 scope of warranty for attached homes

-For homes that are physically attached to other homes, this Limited Warranty includes coverage for both the portion of the home owned exclusively by you and the building common elements.
-Building common elements are those elements and property that are part of the building or structure in which the home is located, and (2) either owned in common by all of the owners in the building or owned, insured, or maintained by an owner's association.
+For homes that are physically attached to other homes, this Warranty includes coverage for both the portion of the home owned exclusively by you and the building common elements.
+Building common elements are those elements and property that (1) are part of the building or structure in which the home is located, and (2) either owned in common by all of the owners in the building or owned, insured, or maintained by an owner's association.
 Building common elements may, but do not always, include items such as walls, foundations, and roofs.
 However, building common elements do not include items such as clubhouses, exterior walkways, streets, swimming pools, and recreational buildings.